Cracking the Davinci Resolve Studio 18.5 and 19.0 license check by patching a single bit

 I tried to find a Linux crack, but the best that I’ve found was for 18.1 or something, so I decided to try and crack it myself.

-Note that I’m using Arch Linux and the davinci-resolve-studio AUR package, but this should work for any Linux distro.
+Note that I’m using Arch Linux and the davinci-resolve-studio AUR package, but this should work for any Linux distro, and even Windows/macOS.

 Searching for the offending file